decretist/Dissertation/Chapter3/chapter3.md

 to exhaustively catalog all of the many Gratian myths that Noonan debunked.
-A single example, his examination of the history of the claim that Gratian was a Camaldolese monk at the monastery of Saints Felix and Nabor in Bologna (one of the most prominent elements of the mythology surrounding Gratian), is sufficient to illustrate the nature of Noonan's method and conclusions.
+A single example, his examination of the history of the claim that Gratian was a Camaldolese monk at the monastery of Saints Felix and Nabor in Bologna---one of the most prominent elements of the mythology surrounding Gratian---is sufficient to illustrate the nature of Noonan's method and conclusions.

-Odofredus (†1265), a professor of law at Bologna, claimed that Gratian "was staying" (*stabat*) at the monastery of Saints Felix and Nabor while working as a rubricator.[^4] Odofredus did not indicate the basis for his statement that Gratian had been a resident of Saints Felix and Nabor, nor did he say that Gratian had been a monk.
+Odofredus (†1265), a professor of law at Bologna, claimed that Gratian "was staying" (*stabat*) at the monastery of Saints Felix and Nabor while working as a rubricator.[^4] Odofredus did not indicate the basis for his statement that Gratian had been resident at Saints Felix and Nabor, nor did he say that Gratian had been a monk.
 In 1758, Camaldolese scholars Mittarelli and Costadono discovered papal privileges conferred in 1113 and 1153 identifying Saints Felix and Nabor as Camaldolese, and inferred from them that the monastery---and by extension Gratian himself---had been Camaldolese during the intervening years.
-The claim that Gratian had a connection to the Camaldolese order attracted criticism in the eighteenth century, and fell out of favor in the nineteenth century, but was put back into circulation in the mid-twentieth century by Van Hove.[^5]
+The claim that Gratian had a connection to the Camaldolese order attracted criticism in the eighteenth century, and fell out of favor in the nineteenth century, before being put back into circulation in the mid-twentieth century by Van Hove.[^5]